-14 Weird Rules Fast-Food Employees Have to Follow
+14 Secret Rules Fast-Food Employees Have to Follow

 If you've only experienced the world of fast food from the front side of the counter, you may not be aware that there are some strange requirements workers need to follow.
 Did you know that DQ workers are required to flip over the company's signature Blizzard ice-cream treats in front of a customer's eyes—even at the drive-thru—or that Wendy's employees have to cut all the veggies for the chain's salads by hand?
 From explicit rules to unofficial guidelines, here are 14 controversial fast-food rules will have you thinking a lot more about the care that goes into your food.

 Chick-Fil-A employees are taught to respond "my pleasure" instead of "you're welcome."

-Although it's not actually in the rule book, employees of Chick-Fil-A are encouraged to use the phrase "my pleasure" after someone thanks them.
+Although it's not in the official rule book, employees of Chick-Fil-A are encouraged to use the phrase "my pleasure" after someone thanks them.
 The idea is that the phrase will elevate the tone of interactions with their customers.
 The tradition goes back to founder Truett Cathy, who reportedly heard the phrase used at a Ritz-Carlton and thought it made the hotel stand apart from the competition.

 Dairy Queen employees have to "flip the Blizzard."

 A Dairy Queen Blizzard is so thick that it can be turned upside down and not budge from its cup.
 In fact, the chain is so confident about the quality of their product that they've instructed workers to flip customers' Blizzards over.
 In 2016, the chain even ran an "Upside Down or Free" promotion where customers could claim complimentary ice cream treats if a DQ employee forgot to perform this sleight-of-hand.
 Order a Dairy Queen blizzard and one of their famous fast food rules in action.

 Starbucks employees have to stand in one place.